ordzaar/ord-connect/README.md

 ## Introduction

-**ord-connect** is a React component library that allows you to easily integrate Bitcoin Ordinals & Inscriptions via [Sado Protocol Connections](https://sado.space) with your decentralized application (dApp).
+**ord-connect** is a React component library that allows you to easily integrate Bitcoin Ordinals & Inscriptions with your decentralized application (dApp).
 We stand as the pioneering walletkit to support ordinal-aware transactions, ensuring you never inadvertently spend a rare ordinal!

 ## Wallet Feature Support